 Concurrently Enrolled High School Students

-Current enrolled high school students may register for college-level classes through four distinct programs as provided through the Concurrent Enrollment Act (CE).
+Currently enrolled high school students may register for college-level classes through six distinct programs as provided through the Concurrent Enrollment Act (CE).

 Early Scholars Program

-Through Western Colorado Community College’s Early Scholars Program, high school students may access college-level courses not replicated in the high school curriculum through enrollment on a Colorado Mesa University campus.
+Through Colorado Mesa University and Western Colorado Community College’s Early Scholars Program, high school students may access college-level courses not replicated in the high school curriculum through enrollment on a Colorado Mesa University campus.

 High School Scholars Program

 College-level courses are taught at participating high schools by qualified and approved high school lecturers for academic programs at Colorado Mesa University.